ferrighi/netcdf-ld-prototype/source/create-linked-html.rst

  python3 PATH-TO-LIBRARY/binary-array-ld/bald/ncldDump/ncldDump.py SN99880.nc -a sios.json -o SN99880.html

-The result of this is an html file, for humans to read.
+The result of this is an html file `SN99880.html <https://htmlpreview.github.io/?https://github.com/ferrighi/netcdf-ld-prototype/blob/master/files/SN99880.html>`_, for humans to read which has the URIs integrated as expressed in the alias file used.

+The alias for the netCDF names are based on Climate and Forecast convention terms (http://def.scitools.org.uk/CFTerms) and standard names (http://mmisw.org/ont/cf/parameter/) and on the ACDD convention names as defined by http://def.scitools.org.uk/ACDD.

+Ad-hoc links can be created using this template, for example linking to webpages or landing pages.